 - Provide birdhouses/nesting platforms for nesting birds built to specific guidelines for different species.

-Audubon.org/conservation/creating-bird-friendly-communities – This site offers information on a national scale and includes ideas for cities as well as backyards.
+- Creating Bird-Friendly Communities – This page on Audubon's website offers information on a national scale and includes ideas for cities as well as backyards.